Updated April 2026

 What Is Cagrilintide?

-Cagrilintide is being investigated both as monotherapy (RENEW program) and in fixed-dose combination with semaglutide 2.4 mg (CagriSema; REDEFINE and REIMAGINE programs).
+Cagrilintide is being studied both as monotherapy (RENEW program) and in fixed-dose combination with semaglutide 2.4 mg as CagriSema across the REDEFINE and REIMAGINE programs.
 In REDEFINE 1, cagrilintide monotherapy produced 11.8% mean weight loss at 68 weeks, while CagriSema achieved 20.4%.
 Novo Nordisk filed an NDA for CagriSema in December 2025, with a regulatory decision anticipated by late 2026.

 This compound is investigational and not FDA-approved.
 All information on this page is for educational and research reference purposes only.